satanlabs/spring-boot/README.md

 # spring-boot

+ - These are ready-to-go projects that can be run/build immediately.

-spring boot -  jar and war based  sample projects.
+ - spring boot -  jar and war based  sample projects.